russross/4307/_slides/week1.md

 work on

 *   We will use CodeGrinder for autograding most assignments
-*   I recommend Debian 11 (Bullseye), NOT Ubuntu 20.04 LTS for WSL users
+*   I recommend Debian 12 (Bookworm) or Ubuntu 22.04 for WSL users
 *   First steps: install CodeGrinder, sqlite3, and Python
     * `sudo apt install sqlite3 python3`